Dwight Preschool, located on the Upper West Side, is seeking a Preschool Head Teacher (Part-Time) beginning August 2019.

-Teaches in a class of about 10-12 students (varies by age) in the context of a transdisciplinary and inquiry-based curriculum with willingness to learn about the Primary Years Program of the International Baccalaureate.
+Teach a class of about 12-16 students (varies by age) in the context of a transdisciplinary and inquiry-based curriculum with willingness to learn about the Primary Years Program of the International Baccalaureate.

 Set up and maintain a safe, healthy, orderly and challenging classroom environment.
 Works collaboratively with the assistant teacher to prepare and implement activities.

 B.A./B.S. degree or equivalent degree or educational qualification from an accredited college or university; M.A./M.S. degree in Early Childhood Education preferred

-At least two years early childhood teaching experience in public/independent schools or other classroom environment.
+At least two years early childhood teaching experience in public or independent schools

-Strong skills in early childhood development, including meeting the social and emotional needs of children as well as addressing cognitive and pre-academic areas.
+Strong skills in early childhood development, including meeting the social and emotional needs of children as well as addressing cognitive and academic skills

 About Dwight School